tlindner/fmfm/README.md

   write phase.
 - Force Interrupt (WD179x command `0xD8`) is used to cleanly terminate the FM write.
 The chip returns to idle and the read phase begins immediately.
-- Sector display uses a 256-entry lookup table to map raw count/status bytes to display characters in O(1) with no branching.

 ## Requirements

 - Color Computer 3
 - WD179x-based floppy controller (COCO FDC or compatible)
-- Single- or double-density capable floppy drive
+- Single- and double-density capable floppy drive
 - Blank or expendable floppy disk (track 0 will be overwritten)

 ## Status